A lot of companies manufacture smart hubs that allow people to control their smart products through a single device.

-What I like about the VeraEdga is that it shows the battery life of all our connected devices.
-Sadly, the feature doesn’t seem to work.
-After a few months of use, all of my devices are still at 100%, and the battery life hasn’t changed.
+What I like about the VeraEdga is that it’s designed to show the battery life of all our connected devices — but, sadly, the feature doesn’t seem to work.
+After a few months of use, all of my devices are still showing as having battery life at 100%.

 5. Advantages and Disadvantages

 Before we move forward, it’s essential to know the advantages and disadvantages of VeraEdge and SmartThings.
-To do so, we’ve created a detailed chart that perfectly illustrates the pros and cons of these smart hubs.
+Hence we’ve created a detailed chart that illustrates the pros and cons of these smart hubs.

 |Flexible Mobile Application||Limited Bluetooth Connectivity|